daroczig/CEU-R-prod/README.md

         sudo apt install putty
         ```

-3. Convert the generated pem key to PuTTY format
+3. ~~Convert the generated pem key to PuTTY format~~Non need to do this anymore, AWS can provide the key as PPK now.

     * GUI: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html#putty-private-key
     * CLI: